 Fold the page of the warning or mark it somehow so you can find it when you need it at the meeting.

 The Budget

 Okay, I want to know how much the budget went up and how.
-The answer is in this book.
+The answer is in the town report.